colah/ByronTrialNotes/day7.md

   * I wanted to deal with other things
     * A woman had been detained and then released
     * Once I was comfortable that the scenes are had been secured or were being secured and I knew about the basis of a new charge of explosives, I went to see Mr. Sonne.
-* I go and introduce myself for the first time to Mr. SOnne.
+* I go and introduce myself for the first time to Mr. Sonne.
 * How does he physically present to you?
   * He's awake, alert, clothed.
 * I go through the charges and provide his charter 10(a) and 10(b) warning.
 * He responded that he understood this, and asked for a lawyer.
 * I facilitated his contact with a lawyer, Kevin Tilly, at 11:56.

 * Next meeting:
 * Filmed.
+[I took notes while watching the video, and they follow, but the Star has [posted the video on line](http://v.thestar.com/services/player/bcpid1239676864001?bckey=AQ~~,AAAAuO4KaJE~,gatFNwSKdGAvsFcRjITAe-nLHsUU3Sil&bctid=1281770020001) and you can watch it yourself.]
   * At DNA room
   * Bui interviewing Byron Sonne.